oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/experimental/ip_authoring_mmhost/README.md

 | Memory Attribute                 | Description
 ---                                |---
-| `aspace`          | The address space of the interface that associates with the host.
+| `buffer_location`          | The address space of the interface that associates with the host.
 | `awidth`          | The width of the memory-mapped data bus in bits
 | `dwidth`          | The width of the memory-mapped address bus in bits.
 | `latency`         | The guaranteed latency from when a read command exits the component when the external memory returns valid read data.